Quantcast

 Do I need to buy soccer shoes?

 Soccer shoes/turf shoes provide safe traction on damp grass and are highly recommended.
-Cleats should be molded plastic or rubber.
-Metal or hard plastic cleats are not permitted.
-All children MUST have SHINGUARDS or they will NOT be permitted to play or practice.
+Cleats must be molded plastic or rubber -- metal cleats are not permitted.

 Will I need athletic glasses?